 #!/bin/bash set -eux # tarball csproj files, sln files, and NuGet.config find . \( -name "*.csproj" -o -name "*.sln" -o -name "NuGet.config" \) -print0 \ | tar -cvf projectfiles.tar --null -T - docker build . rm projectfiles.tar

 # Build image FROM microsoft/aspnetcore-build:2.0.3 AS builder WORKDIR /sln COPY projectfiles.tar .
-RUN tar -xvf projectfiles.tar && dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #App image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY --from=builder /sln/dist .
+RUN tar -xvf projectfiles.tar && dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #App image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY /sln/dist .

 In this post I showed how you can use

 tar to package up your ASP.NET Core .csproj files to send to Docker.
 This lets you avoid having to manually specify all the project files explicitly in your Dockerfile.